I wanted to share my recently installed modern China Cabinet, hacked from IKEA BILLY bookcases.

 Nothing I found had all of the requirements I needed, so I decided to hack my own.
 BILLY was exactly what I needed!

-- BILLY Wide Bookcase x1
+- 1 x BILLY Wide Bookcase

-- BILLY Thin Bookcase x2
+- 2 x BILLY Thin Bookcase

-- BILLY Wide Extension x1
+- 1 x BILLY Wide Extension

-- BILLY Thin Extension x2
+- 2 x BILLY Thin Extension

-- OXBERG Panel/Glass Door x2
+- 2 x OXBERG Panel/Glass Door

-- OXBERG Wooden Door x2
+- 4 x OXBERG Small Glass Door

-- OXBERG Small Glass Door x4
+- 2 x OXBERG Wooden Door

 Here’s a drawing of the bookcase set-up:

 I also used the IKEA DIODER LED lights (2 sets) to add lighting to the cabinet.
-The lights are plugged into an outlet at the bottom center of the cabinet (I had to cut a hole out of the backing to allow for plugging things in).
-I put the lights on a remote and the switch is attached to the right side of the cabinet for easy access.
+The lights are plugged into an outlet at the bottom center of the cabinet.
+(I had to cut a hole out of the backing to allow for plugging things in).
+For easy access, I put the lights on a remote and the switch is attached to the right side of the cabinet.